Sabayon/sabayon-distro/README.md

 Here goes:

 * ebuilds that are developed for Sabayon
-* ebuilds that are forked from Gentoo and customizeed for Sabayon, thus not upstreamable
+* ebuilds that are forked from Gentoo and customized for Sabayon, thus not upstreamable

+# Layman

+This overlay is available in layman:

+    layman -a sabayon-distro